larashed/agent/README.md

 ## We'd love to hear your feedback!

-If your have any questions, feature requests, issues or just want to say hi, don't hesitate to get in touch via <a href="mailto:hello@larashed.com">hello@larashed.com</a>.
+If you have any questions, feature requests, issues or just want to say hi, don't hesitate to get in touch via <a href="mailto:hello@larashed.com">hello@larashed.com</a>.
 For issues regarding this package, please [submit a new issue](https://github.com/larashed/agent/issues/new) in this repository.

-For general purpose questions and feedback that you’d like our community to also see, you can [create an issue](https://github.com/larashed/feedback/issues/new) in our public [`larashed/feedback`](https://github.com/larashed/feedback/issues) Github repository.